chengkeren/2018_cellreports/README.md

 https://www.sciencedirect.com/science/article/pii/S2211124718316024

 Welcome!

 I will try to reproduce the analysis in the article.
-Many software packages have been upgraded, or there are now better ways to analyze the data.
-Therefore, we apologize for not being able to reproduce some of the details.
+Many packages have been upgraded, or there are now better ways to analyze the data.
+Therefore, I apologize for not being able to reproduce some of the details.
 The ideal goal is to aim for complete consistency in the replication of data analysis.